On some indices of foliations and applications: Basic tools

 \section{Basic tools}

-To establish the terminology and the notation, we recall some basic concepts from local Foliation Theory.
+To establish the terminology and notation, we recall some basic concepts of the theory of holomorphic foliations.
 Unless stated otherwise, throughout this text, $\F$ denotes a germ of a singular holomorphic foliation at $(\C^2,p)$.
 In local coordinates $(x,y)$ centered at $p$, the foliation $\F$ is given by a holomorphic 1-form

 or by its dual vector field